neuhalje/hack-copy-track-issues-to-gitlab/README.md

 DEPRECATED
 ===========

-[TracBoat](https://github.com/nazavode/tracboat) is a much more sophisticated successor to theis script.
+[TracBoat](https://github.com/nazavode/tracboat) is a much more sophisticated successor to this script.

 What